 Offer opportunities to push, pull, and carry throughout the day to “feed the need” to walk.
 Early walkers and toddlers love to exert maximum effort while they practice their gross motor skills.
 An early walker might be caught doing 25 squats in a row at his shelf, or trying again and again to pick up a toy or book from the floor only to drop it and repeat!
 These are all exercises that just feel “right” to him as he persists in learning to walk.
 He will find new ways to challenge himself as he gets more comfortable walking.
 For example, he might carry objects of increasing weight, and dodge natural obstacles in the yard or on the playground.
 Try to give him access to a pull up bar, heavy ottoman, weighted laundry basket, or radio flyer wagon in his play space to provide regular opportunities to pull up and push forward.

-4. It’s Just a Phase
+4. Starting to Walk Is Just a Phase

 Remember that these bursts of development are transient.
 Give yourself and your little one a pass while you work through them, and don’t feel pressure to make sure your baby is getting practice in all areas of development every day.
 Once you take the pressure off of everyone, you can relax and focus on the “task” at hand (or in this case, foot!).
 And you’ll feel prouder and more confident throughout the process.
 Dr. Montessori had faith that each child would progress along his own path of development when given the right environment and the tools to do so.